OS-Simulator-Mystery-Game/senior-design-wiki/docs/websites/websites-and-stylesheets.md

 - `shadow_offset`: Sets the shadow offset for the page element.
 Specified by 2 integers followed by "px", with no spaces. (ex. `size=100px100px`)
 - `bg_image`: Specifies the path of the file to be used for the element.
 Set to a relative filepath surrounded by quotes.
 First, the site's directory is checked, and then the user's root directory is checked for the file.
 - `bg_repeat`: Determines if an image stretches or tiles.
 Set to `tile` or `repeat`.
+- `bg_frames`: The amount of frames the background image contains.
+Set to an integer greater than or equal to 1.
+Used for animated backgrounds.
+- `bg_speed`: The speed the animated background plays at.
+Set to a float greater than or equal to 0.0.
 - `border_color`: Sets the border color for the page element.
 Set to a hex code prefixed by a `#` (quotes are not needed).
 Opacity is supported in the hex code by adding an additional 2 characters beyond the normal 6. (ex. #0fa4cf0f)
 - `border_size`: Sets the thickness of the colored border for the page element.
 Set to a non-negative integer.
 - `border_image`: Specifies the path of the file to be used for the element's border.
 Set to a relative filepath surrounded by quotes.
 First, the site's directory is checked, and then the user's root directory is checked for the file.